sdeniss/corona-tracker/README.md

 # Corona Tracker
 This repository is the source code for: http://corona-tracker.com

-## About
-This is a Flask+AngularJS webapp to track the locations that newly discovered COVID-19 patients have visited, so users can self-quarantine if they have come in contact with them.

-The data is loaded from CSV files in *data/* at the moment due to time constraints.
-Will switch to a db later.

 ## Vision
 This project ais open to everyone to see, use, and contribute to.